rscustom/rocksmith-custom-song-toolkit/RocksmithTookitGUI/ReadMe.txt

 ﻿Welcome to the Song Creator Toolkit for Rocksmith.
-More commonly known as the Rocksmith Toolkit, or more simply as, 'the toolkit'.
+Commonly known as the Rocksmith Toolkit, or simply known as, 'the toolkit'.

-Drag and drop the 'RocksmithToolkit' folder anywhere onto your computer, such as, Desktop, My Documents, or Programs Files folder.
+Drag and drop the 'RocksmithToolkit' folder, along with the helper app 'CreateToolkitShortcut.exe anywhere onto your computer, such as, Desktop, My Documents, or Programs Files folder.
 There is no installer to run.

+Double click the 'CreateToolkitShortcut.exe app to quickly create a shortcut to 'RocksmithToolkitGUI.exe'.
+Double click on the shortcut 'RocksmithToolkitGUI' to launch the toolkit.

-The toolkit does not use, or modify the system registry in any way.
-The program is completely portable.
+The toolkit does not use, or modify the system registry in any way, and is completely portable.
 You can even run it from a USB stick if you want to.

-Open the 'RocksmithToolkit' folder and double click on the application name/icon 'RocksmithToolkitGUI.exe' to launch the program.
-You can create a shortcut, and place it anywhere to make the program easier to launch.